-Picchiapo (peek-ya-poh) meaning “a little beat up”, is an ancient Roman dish that typically uses leftover (boiled) beef which is than braised with vegetables and herbs in a tomato based sauce.
-It is a dish representative of “cucina povera” which literally translates to “poor kitchen” or “peasant cooking”.
+Picchiapo (peek-ya-poh) meaning “a little beat up”, is an ancient Roman dish that typically uses leftover (boiled) beef which is then braised with vegetables and herbs in a tomato-based sauce.
+It is a dish representative of “Cucina Povera” which literally translates to “poor kitchen” or “peasant cooking”.
 This style of cooking is based on the concept of creating a simple, delicious and quality meal out of ingredients available to you.
 It is a concept very familiar to me through my nonna’s cooking.

 “Beef is an excellent source of protein, niacin, vitamin B12, selenium and zinc.
 It is also high in iron, riboflavin, vitamin B6 and phosphorus.
 Beef is also a source of magnesium, potassium and vitamin D”.
 The Canadian Cattlemen’s Association.